 Parameters are populated from Settings set in the CAM window.
 If an editable parameter is changed here, the settings in CAM will not be affected.
-Some controls will not be displayed unless they are enabled in the fabrication head configuration panel.
-See Waterjet in Configuring FlashCut.
+Some controls will not be displayed unless they are enabled in the fabrication head configuration panel..